shayd3/snoo-dl/README.md

 # Reddit Image Scraper
-Scrape all images from any subreddit!
+Scrape all images from any subreddit!!

 # Requirements